sandesvitor/stone_elixir_project/README.md

 mix run_app test/json.d/test1.json test/json.d/test1.json  0.65s user 0.06s system 230% cpu 0.308 total
 ```

-To run *test2.json*, it will be a good idea to redirect the output to a file, in this case called *results.out*:
+To run *test2.json*, it will be a good idea to redirect the output to a file, in the example bellow named *results.out*:

 ```shell
 ┌─[sandesvitor@pop-os] - [~/stone_challenge] - [4549]